The Road to Confirmation - Process Overview

 Step 5: Scheduling the Confirmation Sunday

-• Once Confirmation Sunday has been scheduled, please complete this form so that the Confirmation certificate, gift, and Chief Apostle letter can be sent to the rector or delegate.
+- Once Confirmation Sunday has been scheduled, rectors/youth leaders should complete this form to receive the Confirmation certificate, gift, and Chief Apostle letter for each confirmand.

 Click a link below to access: